top of page

 Like all great works of literature, Grossman's themes resonate across space and time, they continue telling truths about our human condition that we should not forget.
 Life and Fate is such a work of art, unlike the volumes of forgotten trash published during the Soviet era by government hacks willing to trade away their artistic voices for a slightly bigger apartment and a modest pension.
 Who are they now?
 Forgotten.
 Meanwhile, Grossman's writing is read by millions today, and I suspect will be read by many millions more in the future.

-Though he didn’t live to see it, Grossman had won.
-Through the kindness (kindness!) of a few brave friends and their dedication to artistic freedom, and his too, Life and Fate survived because of the very themes it preached; it outlived one of history’s most abhorrent regimes and remains a warning to posterity that what happened in the Soviet Union is still within the realm of the humanly possible, while also offering hope that humanity’s better traits can endure and triumph in the end.
+Though he didn't live to see it, Grossman had won.
+Through the kindness (kindness!) of a few brave friends and their dedication to artistic freedom, and his too, Life and Fate survived because of the very themes it preached; it outlived one of history's most despicable regimes and remains a warning to posterity that what happened in the Soviet Union is still within the realm of the humanly possible, while also offering hope that humanity's better traits can endure and triumph in the end.

 Supplementary Material